-Knowledge and understanding

 - a. define and describe the field of development studies as an interdisciplinary field of social science research and practice.
-This includes the historical emergence of the field, principal disciplinary areas, foundational/core theories, (broad) historical and contemporary practices and key discourses and debates; - b. identify the role and practice of development theory.
-This includes processes at an individual, local, state, regional and global level that are informed by research, discourse and policy at the social, political and economic level; - c. identify foundational theory, key policy frameworks, specific practices and contemporary discourses in the area of their Major; - d. identify relationships between development theory and practice; - e. outline various methods of social science research; qualitative, quantitative and mixed methods;

-Application of knowledge and understanding -

-- select and apply a variety of general and Major specific theories to frame a concrete experience in order to increase knowledge and understanding of (social/economic/political) phenomena; - g. select and apply general and Major specific analytical tools to analyze, critique, examine, contrast and explore a development practice or social, political and/or economic phenomena;

-Application of analysis - making judgments

-- identify strategic solutions, specific interventions or tailored recommendations to improve or mitigate development practices or social, political and/or economic phenomena based on the application of theory, analytical evaluation and use of relevant resources within development related disciplinary fields; - i. identify appropriate research methods for specific queries and/or fields and justify their selection:

-ommunication j. work collaboratively within a multidisciplinary and multicultural context and communicate ideas, recommended solutions or interventions and strategies effectively, whether orally or in writing, to academics, practitioners and stakeholders both individually and within groups;

-- k. identify their own bias and opinion, and reflect on the strengths and limitations of their perspective; - appreciate the value of varied and opposing perspectives and the importance of context including the advantages and privileges and disadvantages and limitations associated with social, economic and national contexts; and - m. continue and steer their further study and learning process in a way that is largely self-directed.
+This includes the historical emergence of the Knowledge and understanding field, principal disciplinary areas, foundational/core theories, (broad) historical and contemporary practices and key discourses and debates; identify the role and practice of development theory.
+This includes processes at an b. individual, local, state, regional and global level that are informed by research, discourse and policy at the social, political and economic level; identify foundational theory, key policy frameworks, specific practices and C. contemporary discourses in the area of their Major; identify relationships between development theory and practice; d. outline various methods of social science research; qualitative, quantitative and e. mixed methods; select and apply a variety of general and Major specific theories to frame a concrete f. knowledge and Application of understanding experience in order to increase knowledge and understanding of analysis (social/economic/political) phenomena; select and apply general and Major specific analytical tools to analyze, critique, g. examine, contrast and explore a development practice or social, political and/or economic phenomena; h. identify strategic solutions, specific interventions or tailored recommendations to analysis - making Application of improve or mitigate development practices or social, political and/or economic judgments phenomena based on the application of theory, analytical evaluation and use of relevant resources within development related disciplinary fields: identify appropriate research methods for specific queries and/or fields and justify i. their selection; Communicawork collaboratively within a multidisciplinary and multicultural context and j. communicate ideas, recommended solutions or interventions and strategies tion effectively, whether orally or in writing, to academics, practitioners and stakeholders both individually and within groups; identify their own positionality and the opinions and potential biases it may come k.
+Study Attitudes with, and reflect on the strengths and limitations of their perspective; appreciate the value of varied and opposing perspectives and the importance of I. context including the advantages and privileges and disadvantages and limitations associated with social, economic and national contexts; and - m. continue and steer their further study and learning process in a way that is largely self-directed.